 by Patrick Kelly

 Contains training methods, teaching principles and advanced concepts of application.
 Taiji (Tai Chi) is explained as a balanced system for the development of efficient movement, internal strength and spiritual harmony.
-At present (New Year 2007) only available to senior students personally training with Patrick A Kelly, this book is in the process of being rewritten for public distribution.

 by Mantak Chia